 The principle of indemnity involves compensation equivalent to an incurred loss so that a person is put back into the same financial position as existed prior...Learn More

-When Does An Insurer Have a Right to Subrogate?
-Subrogation Involves Legal Action Taken By An Insurer Against a Third Party Person Who Caused a Loss to a...Learn More
+What Is Subrogation?
+Subrogation Involves Legal Action Taken By An Insurer Against a Third Party Person Who Caused a Loss to a Client of the Insurer and to...Learn More

 When a third party person causes harm it is unlikely that the insurer of the third party person played a role in causing the harm.
 Accordingly, naming the...Learn More